-If $(\#{clockposstyle})$ is specified among any of the immediate arguments, option mlabvposition() is assumed.
+If $(\#{clockposstyle})$ is specified among any of the immediate arguments, option mlabvposition() is assumed twoway pci does not modify the data in memory.

 Also see the marker_options defined in [G-2] graph twoway pccapsym if the recast() option is used to change the spikes into a paired-coordinate plot that plots markers.